ianyepan/.macOS-emacs.d/README.md

 ### ⚠ Note:

-My current main workstation is an Arch Linux (WSL2) machine.
-Therefore, the most up-to-date config that I'm using now is actually right [here](https://github.com/ianpan870102/.wsl-emacs.d).
+My current workstation is an Arch Linux (WSL2) machine.
+Therefore, the most up-to-date config that I'm using now is actually [here](https://github.com/ianpan870102/.wsl-emacs.d).
 <br><br>
 ### Thanks for dropping by!
 This is my personal Emacs configuration (tested on GNU Emacs 27 and 28).
 If you